• Home

 Background

-ULTIMATE END GOAL: We want it officially recognized by the Commonwealth and declared a disaster so that people can get medical or burial assistance from the government in some measure.
+We want this officially recognized by the Commonwealth and declared a disaster so that people can get medical or burial assistance from the government in some measure.
 We also want a memorial statue placed near the site, so that nobody forgets what happened there.

 HAZARDOUS CHEMICALS